yifei-lab/yifei-lab.github.io/_pages/openings.md

 ## Openings

 The Huang Lab currently has multiple openings for prospective graduate students and postdoctoral scholars (see below).
-A goal of our research lab is to train interdisciplinary scientists equipped with in-depth knowledge in both genomics and machine learning.
+A goal of our research lab is to train interdisciplinary scientists with in-depth knowledge of both genomics and machine learning.
-We welcome applicants from diverse academic backgrounds, including biology, bioinformatics, computer science, statistics, and other quantitative disciplines.
+We welcome applicants from diverse academic backgrounds, including biology, bioinformatics, genomics, computer science, statistics, and other quantitative disciplines.
 Please feel free to contact <a href="mailto:yuh371@psu.edu">Dr. Yifei Huang</a> if you are interested in joining the lab.

 ### Postdoc position